Estadio Santiago Bernabéu – until 2019

 Advertisement

-Estadio Santiago Bernabéu – stadium description
+Estadio Santiago Bernabéu – historical stadium description

-In April 1923, the team moved to a pitch inside the cycling track in the Ciudad Lineal area.
-However, it soon became apparent that the move to a location distant from the city centre was having a negative impact on attendances and the club began construction of a new stadium.
-It opened on May 17, 1924 and took its name from the area where it was built (Estadio de Chamartín).
-The new facility had a capacity of 15,000 spectators.
-In 1932 and 1933, Real Madrid won their first Spanish league titles.
-In the late 1930s, during the Spanish Civil War, the club's stadium was severely damaged, but after the war the facility was rebuilt at a cost of 300,000 pesetas and its capacity increased to 22,000 spectators.
+In April 1923, the team moved to a pitch inside a cycling track in the Ciudad Lineal district.
+However, it soon became apparent that the move to a neighborhood far from the city center had a negative impact on attendance.
+As a result, the club began with the construction of a new stadium, which opened as early as May 17, 1924 and took its name from the neighborhood in which it was built (Estadio de Chamartín).
+The new stadium could hold 15,000 spectators.

 How was the current Real Madrid stadium built?

-When was Real's stadium first extended?
+When was Real's stadium first expanded?

-After whom Real Madrid's stadium was named?
+After whom was Real Madrid's stadium named?

-Could Real have a new stadium?
+Could Real have had another stadium?

 How did the Estadio Santiago Bernabéu change before the 1982 World Cup?

-At the end of the 20th century, all standing places were removed, and the capacity dropped to 75,328 spectators.
-In 1999 the club museum started operating in the stadium.
-In 2005, the team's new training centre, the Ciudad Real Madrid, near Madrid-Barajas airport, was opened, replacing the old 1963 training complex.
-On May 9, 2006, Real Madrid''s second stadium (used daily by the club's reserves, among others), Estadio Alfredo Di Stéfano, with a capacity of 6,000 spectators, was opened within the new complex.
+At the end of the 20th century, all standing room was eliminated and the capacity dropped to 75,328 spectators.
+In 1999, the club museum began operations at the stadium.
+In 2005, the club's new training center, known as Ciudad Real Madrid, opened, replacing the old 1963 training complex.
+The center was built in Valdebebas, near Madrid-Barajas airport.

-Between 2001 and 2006, the east stand was extended and roofed, and new boxes and press seats were added.
-The exterior of the stand was covered with a metal facade.
-The work cost €127 million and, as with the previous refurbishment, was designed by Estudio Lamela.
-The modernisation increased the capacity of the stadium to 80,354 spectators.
-On November 14, 2007, the venue was awarded UEFA's highest category.
-In 2011 an additional row of seats was added to the stands, bringing the capacity of the arena to 81,044 spectators.
+Between 2001 and 2006, the stand on the eastern side was expanded and roofed, with new boxes and press seats, among other things.
+On the outside, the stand was covered with a façade.
+The work cost 127 million euros, and the project, as with the previous reconstruction, was prepared by Estudio Lamela.
+The upgrade increased the stadium's capacity to 80,354 spectators.
+On November 14, 2007, the venue received UEFA's highest category.
+In 2011, an additional row of seats was added to the stands, bringing the venue's capacity to 81,044 spectators.

 Who is the host of the Estadio Santiago Bernabéu?

-Real Madrid is one of the most successful football clubs in the world.
+The stadium's host, Real Madrid, is one of the most successful football clubs in the world.
 The team has a record number of victories in domestic league competitions, the European Cup/Champions League and the Club World Cup, among others.
-The vast majority of trophies have been won during the period played at the Estadio Santiago Bernabéu (since December 1947).
-In the first two decades of the 21st century, the average attendance at the stadium ranged from over 60,000 to over 70,000 spectators per match.
-The club is one of the most popular, with a large supporter base worldwide, and is also among the world's highest earning clubs.
+The vast majority of trophies have been won during the period of play at the Estadio Santiago Bernabéu (since December 1947).

 Advertisement